GiorgioVoto98/hanabi-project/README.md

 #### 2. Discard

 If the card is not played, then the agent check if can be discardable.
-First of all, the agent check the potential value of the state `old_value`, which is the potential final result by considering the current state of the table and the discarded pile.
+First of all, the agent checks the potential value of the state `old_value`, which is the potential final result by considering the current state of the table and the discarded pile.

 The player that discards the card and then it evaluates again the potential value of the state `new_value`.
 The probability of discarding a card is the computed as `(old_value - new_value) / old_value`